Emergent inabilities? Inverse scaling over the course of pretraining: Method

 \subsection{Models}

-We use the 70 million parameter (70M), 160 million parameter (160M), 410 million parameter (410M), 1 billion parameter (1B), 1.4 billion parameter (1.4B), 2.8-billion-parameter (2.8B), and 6.9 billion parameter (6.9B) Pythia models \citep{biderman_2023_PythiaSuiteAnalyzing}.
+We use the 70 million parameter (70M), 160M, 410M, 1B, 1.4B, 2.8B, 6.9B, and 12B Pythia models \citep{biderman_2023_PythiaSuiteAnalyzing}.
 The models were trained on the autoregressive language modeling task on The Pile \citep{gao_2020_Pile800GBDataset}, an 800GB text dataset comprising 300 billion tokens.
 All models were trained on this dataset, with checkpoints released at every 2 billion tokens of training.
-Given that scaling is often considered on a logarithmic scale, we tested each model's performance at 8 checkpoints based on powers of 2: checkpoint 2 (4 billion tokens), checkpoint 4 (8 billion tokens), checkpoint 8 (16 billion tokens), checkpoint 16 (32 billion tokens), checkpoint 32 (64 billion tokens), checkpoint 64 (128 billion tokens), checkpoint 128 (256 billion tokens), and checkpoint 143 (300 billion tokens, i.e., fully trained).
+Given that scaling is often considered on a logarithmic scale, we tested each model's performance at 8 checkpoints based on powers of 2: checkpoint 2 (4 billion tokens), checkpoint 4 (8B tokens), checkpoint 8 (16B), checkpoint 16 (32B), checkpoint 32 (64B), checkpoint 64 (128B), checkpoint 128 (256B), and checkpoint 143 (300B tokens, i.e., fully trained).

-The Pythia models have been found to exhibit regular scaling patterns---that is, in general, models with a higher number of parameters or those that are trained on more data perform better than those with a lower number of parameters or those trained on less data, respectively.
-While not universal across all tasks tested, \citet{biderman_2023_PythiaSuiteAnalyzing} demonstrate that this pattern holds for the performance of the Pythia models on the Easy Set of the AI2 Reasoning Challenge, SciQ, Winogrande, the OpenAI version of LAMBADA, and Trivia QA benchmarks.